theUmeshC/Pagination/README.md

-# Welcome to Shopify App
+# Welcome to PhotoGalley App

 This is a single page react App PhotoGallery App ✌